MaXuehui/LMI-Robust-Control/README.md

 # LMI-Robust-Control
-Matlab Code for Robust control (minmax  LMI)
+Matlab Code for Robust control (minmax)
+We use YALMIP to solve the LMI (https://yalmip.github.io/tutorial/basics/)